 A published interest rate against which lenders measure the difference between the current interest rate on an adjustable rate mortgage and that earned by other investments (such as one- three-, and five-year U.S. Treasury security yields, the monthly average interest rate on loans closed by savings and loan institutions, and the monthly average costs-of-funds incurred by savings and loans), which is then used to adjust the interest rate on an adjustable mortgage up or down.

 A construction loan made during completion of a building or a project.
 A permanent loan usually replaces this loan after completion.

 A money source for a lender.

-A loan which is larger (more than $214,600 as of 1/1/97) than the limits set by the Federal National Mortgage Association and the Federal Home Loan Mortgage Corporation.
+A loan which is larger than the limits set by the Federal National Mortgage Association (Fannie Mae) and the Federal Home Loan Mortgage Corporation (Freddie Mac).
+As of December 2015, the jumbo loan limit is $417,000 in most of the United States.
+In highest-cost areas, the limit on jumbo loans is $625,500.
 Because jumbo loans cannot be funded by these two agencies, they usually carry a higher interest rate.